clarklab/chowdown/_recipes/new-york-strip.md

 - Bag the steak(s) and drop into 140° sous vide bath for 2 hours (or consult this handy [ChefSteps chart](https://s3.amazonaws.com/chefsteps/static/ChefSteps-SousVideReference.pdf))
 - Pull from the bag, pat dry
 - Sear in a scorching hot pan (butter + herb optional)
+- Slice on a bias and sprinkle with sea salt

 ---